sasiqwerty/Mind/resume-cyberark.md

    - Working knowledge in Active Directory.
    - Scripting knowledge for automating tasks in windows.
    - Provided Level 2 support and participated in 24x7 rotational shifts.

-This summary reflects a comprehensive skill set in CyberArk, underpinned by a strong foundation in IT and specific expertise in system integration, security, and administration.

 ## Software Skills